 Southern Adventist University welcomes students from around the world to #BeAPart of our university family.
 As of this moment, Southern hosts over a hundred international students on campus from over 30 countries, including Egypt, Bermuda, and Indonesia!
 This diversity is what makes our university so unique.

 - “Life at college can be very stressful and will be different than what you are used to back at home.
-Don’t lose hope because there are many international students and great advisors here help you adapt to life here and who will take you out to have fun once in awhile.
+Don’t lose hope, because there are many international students and great advisers here help you adapt to life here and who will take you out to have fun once in awhile.
 Enjoy your time here at Southern!
-You’ll love it.” - Thomas from Ghana
+You’ll love it.” –Thomas from Ghana

 blog comments powered by Disqus